 Restrictions and limits apply to interlibrary loan borrowing.
-Interlibrary loan service is available to Kirkwood Public Library card holders in good standing--i.e. owing no more than \$10.00 in outstanding overdue fines.
-Eligible patrons may have up to five active requests at a time.
+Interlibrary loan service is available to Kirkwood Public Library card holders in good standing--i.e. owing no more than \$10.00.Eligible patrons may have up to five active requests at a time.
 Active requests include items currently on loan to the patron and requests not yet filled.
+ILL privileges may be suspended if items are unclaimed or damaged or if fees imposed by lending institutions are not paid.